kinofmat/Yang_resume/docs/index.md

 ### Basic office skills

 - Familiar with working with Microsoft Office software such as Word or Excel.
-- Saved 30 hours a month with the automated scripts.

 ### Languages
 - Korean, English, Chinese